Anxiety rocks can help you calm nerves immediately. Here's how they're used and how they can help you.

 The oldest rocks in the world are around 4 billion years old.
 My creek rocks might be that old, or might be just a mere 2 billion years old.
 Holding something that old in your hand brings a whole new meaning to the term grounding!

 Some believe certain rocks and gems have healing properties.
-While science hasn’t proven this, it seems like a fairly harmless practice, and worth trying.
-Some might find that using a specific rock as a grounding stone takes on an additional meaning.
+While science hasn’t proven this, it seems like a fairly harmless practice.
+Many people find specific gems carry certain meanings.
+Others might find that using a specific rock as a grounding stone adds additional comfort for them, making it work even better.

 You can often find these gems, in all sorts of shapes and colors, at local mystical and alternative spirituality stores.
-Commonly used stones for healing purposes include:
+They can be as inexpensive as these common stones, or as fancy as this opal necklace.
+Common stones used for healing purposes include:

-Even if you don’t believe in the energy theories about stones, simply choosing a stone that’s appealing and attractive to you can be helpful.
+Even if you don’t believe in the energy theories about stones, simply choosing a stone that’s appealing, attractive, and pleasing to the touch can be helpful.
+Wearing them as a piece of jewelry can be a discreet way to keep your precious rocks close.
 This can also add an interesting element to your noticing during the mindfulness practice.

-Another way to increase the fun and appeal of grounding stones is to decorate them.
+Another way to increase the fun and appeal of grounding stones is to start with basic stones like these river rocks and decorate them.
 My clients often add words, images, or abstract decorations to their rocks.
 This can help remind them of a specific practice, or the purpose of the exercise.
 Common phrases used include:

 All is Okay